 Beauty Brands That Have Kept Their Sustainability Promise

-When it comes to doing your part to contribute to sustainability, considering every purchase is key as you want to ensure that you are feeding or promoting brands that do not use unethical and unsustainable practices.
+When it comes to doing your part to contribute to sustainability, considering every purchase is key.
+You want to ensure that you are supporting brands that do not engage in unethical and unsustainable practices.

-Sustainability comes in multiple forms, and with an e-commerce business such as the beauty industry, there are a lot more considerations to ensure that you are running an environmentally friendly business, especially when creating hundreds of thousands of products, if not millions.
+Sustainability comes in multiple forms.
+In an e-commerce business like the beauty industry, there are many considerations to ensure that you are running an environmentally friendly operation.
+This is especially true when creating hundreds of thousands, if not millions, of products.

 Sustainability Practices Beauty Brands Should Adhere To